Bonf6059/ISA-Medieval/README.md

 XX/XX/2025

-- Everything else, I didn't keep track of what I was doing
+- Everything else, I didn't keep track of what I was doing but I just found out it's quite usefull to troubleshoot